 Even with the numerous benefits it provides, there are still some incorrect opinions about what adopting this strategy brings.

 One common misconception is that adopting this type of strategy puts developers above all else and takes operations out of the equation.
 DevOps isn’t here to run anyone out of a job or cause developers to completely take over operations.
 Sure, automation is critical and does take over a good chunk of operations, but this isn’t necessarily a bad thing.
 Operations members in a DevOps environment not only develop valuable critical development skills but are also freed up to tackle essential high-level tasks that could benefit from more devoted time and energy.

 Another false pretense is that DevOps is simply a collection of tools.
-Sure, there are numerous specialized toolsets that can go into helping DevOps function, such as Kanban, Scrum, RedHat OpenShift, Slack and more.
-Tools help, but they aren’t the core of DevOps strategy.
-Like we said earlier, DevOps puts people first with its people above process above tools approach.
+Sure, there are numerous specialized toolsets that can go into helping function, such as Kanban, Scrum, RedHat OpenShift, Slack and more.
+Tools help, but they aren’t the core of the strategy.
+Like we said earlier, it puts people first with its people-above-process-above-tools approach.

 Like any other methodology, DevOps depends on the people involved.
 It can’t solve every problem your company encounters by itself and requires sweeping cultural changes from within to be fully realized.

 Next Steps and Final Thoughts

 Interested in implementing DevOps methodology, but aren’t sure how to take the leap?
 First of all, start small.
 There’s bound to be some skepticism from members of the executive team, but beginning with a small group is a good way to prove the value of this development strategy.
 Have a small group of employees adopt it, push out a minimally viable product, and then analyze how things went.
 The proof should be in the pudding, and after the executive team sees how things work, you can head toward a large scale adoption of DevOps methodology.